GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (218).md

 **At Higher Tiers**: For each tier beyond minimum, the range is tripled.

 **Critical Failure**: The spell instead targets the closest creature to you.
 If no creature is within half of the range of this spell, it instead attacks you.

+#### Celestial Swords

+**Minimum Tier**: 5

+**Casting Time**: 2 actions

+**Range**: 30 yards

+**Duration**: 3 rounds

+**Effect**: You designate a point within range from which you wish to materialize a cylinder area of effect.
+The cylinder stands upright with a base of 15 yards and a height of 50 yards.
+Any creature even partially within the cylinder's area will find themselves surrounded by sharp blades of radiant energy which prevent all but the most subtle of movements.
+Creatures within are immobile (though the protection of the very swords holding them in place prevents in loss in defense value).
+Bright light is shed for 2 yards from the wall of the cylinder, with fair light shed 13 yards further out.
+Anything within the light produced by this spell loses its invisibility.
+This can even affect creatures such as Glitterenain.

+If a creature attempts to come within a number of yards equal to double the spell's tier, it will suffer a radiant attack.
+A creature that crosses into the area as a result of that movement suffers a cutting attack and is now bound by the spell.

+Any creature which ends an action phase within a number of yards equal to the spell tier of the cylinder suffer an attack roll.
+If even, it is radiant.
+If odd, it is cutting.

+This spell is capable of binding amorphous creatures and ephemera.
+Creatures bound by the cylinder are not attacked by it.

+**At Higher Tiers**: When cast at 5th tier or higher, in addition to the benefits noted above, you may increase the range by 3 yards.

+**Critical Failure**: You exclusively bind yourself with the radiant swords instead, for a number of phases equal to the spell's tier doubled.
+During this time you are immobile (as the spell would notmally do).
+At the end of each action phase, you are subject to an attack.
+If even, it is radiant.
+If odd, it is a cutting attack.
+These attacks do not concern themselves with the protection afforded by the blades.
+The spell produces light from you as though you were the cylinder edge.

 #### Charged Wave